 Testimony for National Commission on Military, National, and Public Service — END DRAFT REGISTRATION

 I prepared the below testimony to present at a public meeting in Chicago before the National Commission on Military, National, and Public Service, a commission created by Congress to deal with questions of draft registration, most specifically, whether to end draft registration or expand it to women.
 The Commission designed the format for this meeting with severely restricted opportunities for general public input.
 I intend to submit this testimony in written form, but I do not anticipate that I will be able to present it in person.
-At the end of this testimony is a much shorter statement that I intend to present to the in Chicago, and directly to the Commission, if possible.
+At the end of this testimony is a much shorter statement that I intend to present to the media in Chicago, and directly to the Commission, if possible.

 FULL TESTIMONY